Family, Friends Hold Candlelight Vigil For Slain Temple University Student Samuel Collington

 PROSPECT PARK, Pa.
 (CBS) — Loved ones are remembering Samuel Collington.
 A gunman shot and killed the Temple University student near campus just days after Thanksgiving.

 So many friends and family of Collington gathered at Interboro High School in Prospect Park to honor his life Thursday night.
-Collington graduated from Interboro in 2018.READ MORE: Samir Jefferson's Mother Speaks Out After 14-Year-Old Shot 18 Times, Killed In Feltonville
+Collington graduated from Interboro in 2018.READ MORE: 21-Year-Old Killed In Road Rage Shooting On Roosevelt Boulevard, Police Say

 His family told Eyewitness News his loss leaves a major hole in the lives of so many people.